tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: active_gs holds list of smaller game state components? clock + scoreboard + map + printer ??
 - TBD: modularize mk_def_pkl() and active_gs ( how about gs.sboard.get_score() )
 - TBD: end() => gamestate ???
+- does creature_state really have any value?
+Maybe build hedgehog state machine before pulling the plug on this one

 ##########################
 ### VERSION 3.76 START ###